Michael-J-Wagner/Cybersecurity-Project-1_ELK-Stack/mike-README.md

 ![Azure Cloud Infrastructure Diagram](Diagrams/Wagner,_Michael_-_Azure_Cloud_Infrastructure_Diagram.png)

-These files have been tested and used to generate a live ELK deployment on Azure.
-They can be used to either recreate the entire deployment pictured above.
-Alternatively, select portions of the **\_** file may be used to install only certain pieces of it, such as Filebeat.
+These files were tested and used to build a live ELK deployment on the Azure cloud platform.
+They can be used to recreate the entire deployment pictured above, or select portions of the

-- _TODO: Enter the playbook file._
+[playbook files]./Ansible
+may be used to install specific features, such as Metricbeat.

+# end mike

+# NEXT

 This document contains the following details: